-In the event of non-payment of an invoice by the stipulated Due Date, PC Network reserves the right to hold the customer liable for the total amount due pursuant to such invoice or entire contract/agreement value.
+In the event of non-payment of an invoice by the stipulated Due Date, PCN reserves the right to hold the customer liable for the total amount due pursuant to such invoice or entire contract/agreement value.

 If the supply of new services is stopped or the existing services are terminated the full outstanding balance becomes due and payable immediately.